 Barcode Scanning apps

-The application of barcode scanning mobile apps in healthcare, allow medical professionals to scan a patient's electronic health records and medication barcodes using a built-in camera in their mobile devices, avoiding expensive barcode scanning devices.
-In this way, barcode scanning mobile apps in healthcare allow tracking of medication supply, improving productivity, facilitating barcoded medication administration, and provide error-proof critical processes.
+Barcode scanning mobile apps in healthcare allows scanning a patient's electronic health records and medication barcodes using a built-in camera in their mobile devices, avoiding expensive barcode scanning devices.

 Epic Rover is one healthcare app that belongs to this category, empowered by Scandid Barcode scanner SDK.
 Apart from scanning a patient's medications barcodes, develop a healthcare mobile app with the following features: